Location: Southeastern Europe

 Schistosomiasis presence: none

-Tick-borne encephalitis status: present but low risk
+Tick-borne encephalitis status: high risk in some areas

 Chagas disease presence: none